“Financial inclusion is a key enabler to reducing poverty and boosting prosperity.”

 - Financialising migration?
-Migrants’ money, algorithms and digital finance (Vincent Guermond, School of Geography, Queen Mary, University of London)
+Remittances, algorithms and digital finance (Vincent Guermond, School of Geography, Queen Mary, University of London)

-Harvesting data: The platformization of agricultural finance in Kenya (Gianluca Iazzolino and Laura Mann, Department of International Development, London School of Economics and Political Science)
+Harvesting data: Who benefits from platformization of agricultural finance in Kenya?
+(Gianluca Iazzolino and Laura Mann, Department of International Development, London School of Economics and Political Science)

 - Islamic Finance and Financial Inclusion (Lena Rethel, Politics and International Studies, University of Warwick)